bifrost-platform/RunnersScenario/EN/BiFiBorrow_BTCB.md

 ### All steps are done successfully.

+- You have successfully borrowed BTCB in BiFi.
-- Check your balance in your connected wallet and [BiFi](https://app.bifi.finance/lend).
+- Check your balance in [BiFi App](https://app.bifi.finance/).